 India’s demographic variation has been a big asset contributing to the nation’s growth cycle in form of multiple markets, multiple consumption, multiple demand which in turn, has attracted foreign players to cater each and every segment.
 In sync with this, the Indian economic growth cycle is all set to embark on a new journey, with the “Reboot India” wave – focus on digitization, boost to infrastructure, the ambitious goal of ‘Housing for All by 2022’, recapitalization of banks, reduced number of as also easier and quicker clearances – these are major contributors to economic reforms, and enhance the aspect of ‘ease of doing business’.

 India is the only large country this year, in the World Bank’s ‘ease of doing business’ ranking, to have achieved such a significant shift, from 130 to 100.
 If there is a positive impact, there also has to be a word of appreciation for the stable government as also all the reform policies introduced.
 Prime Minister Narendra Modi reacted by saying the Indian Government is determined to further improve the rankings and scale greater economic growth with the Mantra of ‘reform, perform and transform’.
 We hope India continues to move upwards in the rankings – and achieves the target of moving upwards to top-50 ranking.

-~ Dr Niranjan Hiranandani is Founder & CMD, Hiranandani Group.
+~ Dr. Niranjan Hiranandani is Founder & CMD, Hiranandani Group.
 His recent initiative is Hiranandani Communities.
-He is also Founder and First President, National Real Estate Development Council (NAREDCO-WEST), which works under the aegis of Ministry of Housing & Urban Poverty Alleviation, Government of India.
+He is also President, National Real Estate Development Council (NATION), which works under the aegis of Ministry of Housing & Urban Poverty Alleviation, Government of India.